jmathai/elodie/Readme.md

 If you notice some photos were incorrectly organized you should definitely let me know.
 In the example above I put two photos into an *Unknown Location* folder because I didn't find GPS information in their EXIF.
 To fix this I'll help you add GPS information into the photos' EXIF and then I'll reorganize them.

 #### Tell me where your photos were taken
 Run the command below if you want to tell me the photos were taken in Las Vegas.
 You don't have to type all that in though.
-It's easier to just type `./elodie.py update --location="Las Vegas, NV" ` and select and drag the files from *OS X Finder* into the terminal.
+It's easier to just type `elodie update --location="Las Vegas, NV" ` and select and drag the files from *OS X Finder* into the terminal.

 ```
-./elodie.py update --location="Las Vegas, NV" /where/i/want/my/photos/to/go/2015-09-Sep/Unknown\ Location/2015-09-27_01-41-38-_dsc8705.dng /where/i/want/my/photos/to/go/2015-09-Sep/Unknown\ Location/2015-09-27_01-41-38-_dsc8705.nef
+elodie update --location="Las Vegas, NV" /where/i/want/my/photos/to/go/2015-09-Sep/Unknown\ Location/2015-09-27_01-41-38-_dsc8705.dng /where/i/want/my/photos/to/go/2015-09-Sep/Unknown\ Location/2015-09-27_01-41-38-_dsc8705.nef
 ```

 You should see this after running that command.